OctopusDeploy/blog/blog/2020-01/dynamic-worker-army/index.md

 ---
 title: "Building a dynamic worker army with Terraform and AWS autoscaling groups"
-description: How to create dynamic worker infrastructure using Terrafrom and AWS autoscaling groups.
+description: How to create dynamic worker infrastructure using Terraform and AWS autoscaling groups.
 author: shawn.sesna@octopus.com
 visibility: private
 bannerImage:
 metaImage:
 published: 2021-01-15
 tags:
  - DevOps
 ---

 The advent of Infrastructure as Code (IaC) has been a tremendous leap forward, especially within the cloud space.
-The ability to programatically define how the Infrastructure should look has led to environmental consistency and more predictable application behavior.
-Cloud providers have embraced IaC, providing customized IaC implementations to provision and configure resources on their offering.
-Unfortunately, this means that you have to learn multiple tools to work with the different providers; for example Amazon Web Services (AWS) CloudFormation or Microsoft Azure Resource Manager (ARM) templates.
-HashiCorp created Terraform to solve this very problem, a single tool to work with multiple providers.
-In this post, I will show you how to dynamically create Workers for Octopus Deploy using Terraform and AWS Auto-Scaling.
+The ability to programmatically define how infrastructure should look has led to environmental consistency and more predictable application behavior.

+Cloud providers have embraced IaC, providing customized IaC implementations to provision and configure resources on their offerings.
+Unfortunately, this means you have to learn multiple tools to work with the different providers; for example, Amazon Web Services (AWS) CloudFormation or Microsoft Azure Resource Manager (ARM) templates.
+HashiCorp created Terraform to solve this problem, a single tool to work with multiple providers.

+In this post, I show you how to dynamically create workers for Octopus Deploy using Terraform and AWS Auto-Scaling.

 ## Auto-Scaling
 Auto-Scaling is the ability to spin up or tear down resources based on specified criteria.
 A common use-case for auto-scaling is an eCommerce web site.
 As demand increases, more servers are created to handle the load.
-Once load subsides, the additional resources can be deprovisioned automatically.
-This allows eCommerce to keep a minimal amount of servers in operation, thus keeping hosting costs down.
+When load subsides, the additional resources can be de-provisioned automatically.
+This allows eCommerce to keep a minimal amount of servers in operation, and keep the hosting costs down.

 ## Terraform
-Using declaritive configuration files, Terraform can create new resources, manage existing ones, or destroy ones that ar eno longer necessary.
+Using declarative configuration files, Terraform can create new resources, manage existing ones, or destroy ones that are no longer necessary.

 With Terraform, we have the ability to define all of our resources within a single file, or logically separate them.
-For this post, we'll separate our files so that they're easy to work with.
-We'll make use of 8 files:
+For this post, we’ll separate our files so they’re easy to work with.

+We’ll make use of eight files:

 - autoscaling.tf
 - autoscalingpolicy.tf